SSL Connection Error on Safari

 7. Reset Your iPhone Network Settings

-You must not reset your device’s network settings before trying the previous solutions.
+Do not reset your device’s network settings.
+Try the previous solutions first.
 After all, this step will erase all your network settings and preferences.
 Go to the General section of your Settings and click on Transfer or Reset iPhone.
-Then, select the Reset option and opt for resetting the network settings.
+Then, select the Reset option and opt to reset the network settings.

 Wait for your device to complete the reset before opening Safari again.
 You won’t see the SSL connection error this time.